Nonlinear interaction of impulsive gravitational waves for the vacuum Einstein equations: Formation of Trapped Surfaces

 In particular, this implies the celebrated theorem of Christodoulou\footnote{The original theorem of Christodoulou in \cite{Chr} constructs a spacetime from past null infinity.
 Here, we retrieve only the theorem in a finite region.
-Nevertheless, the infinite problem can be treated as in \cite{Chr} once the finite problem is understood (see also a simplified treatment in \cite{An}).}: \begin{corollary}[Christodoulou] If the characteristic initial data on $\Hb_0$ is that of the truncated backward light cone
+Nevertheless, the infinite problem can be treated as in \cite{Chr} once the finite problem is understood.}: \begin{corollary}[Christodoulou] If the characteristic initial data on $\Hb_0$ is that of the truncated backward light cone\footnote{Here, we adapt the notation that $u=t-r-2$, $\ub=t+r$.
+Therefore, $0\leq u\leq 1$ corresponds to the $t$-range $-2\leq t\leq -1$.}

 in Minkowski space, then for $\epsilon$ sufficiently small, if the data on $H_0$ satisfy (\ref{trappedreg}), (\ref{trappedsurfaceineq1}) and (\ref{trappedsurfaceineq2}), then there exists a unique spacetime $(\mathcal M,g)$ endowed with a double null foliation $u$, $\ub$ and solves the characteristic initial value problem for the vacuum Einstein equations in the region $0\leq u\leq 1$, $0\leq \ub\leq\epsilon$.
 Moreover, $H_0\cap\{0\leq \ub\leq\epsilon\}$ does not contain a trapped surface and $S_{1,\epsilon}$ is a trapped surface. \end{corollary}